You are currently viewing Algarve – Portugal

 -Cathedral Sé de Faro Consecrated in the 13th century, and seat of the Diocese of Faro since 1540, is a National Monument of Portugal.

 -Praia de Faro Is the most famous and longest beach in the vicinity of Faro, very near the airport.
 The airport bus has a stop in there too.
+Do not miss the chance to stay here for the sunset, incredible!

 -Almoada Castle The 12th century Moorish castle.